Radzrin/IOTtest/README.md

 ## This is a test to run my IOT projects using a GUI

-All versions can run C#, Python and possibly Java code
+All versions will be able to run C#, Python and possibly Java code

 - C# (for windows destop application)
 - [ ] Home Page